- Community Development

 Special Use Permit - Temporary Shipping Container

-On April 24, 2019, the Applicant submitted a Special Use Permit application, requesting approval to temporarily place a shipping container (9’w x 30’l x 8.5’h) at the east end of the driving range from July 1, 2019 to June 30, 2020.
+On April 24, 2019, the Applicant submitted a Special Use Permit application, requesting approval to temporarily place a shipping container (9-foot-wide by 30-foot-long by 8.5-feet-high) at the east end of the driving range from July 1, 2019 to June 30, 2020.
 The temporary shipping container will be used as an office for custom golf club fitting and will operate during the permitted hours of the driving range (daylight hours, from dawn to dusk).